Can You Explain That? Lucid Explanations Help Human-AI Collaborative Image Retrieval: Introduction

-We propose a Twenty-Questions \cite{lewis2008convention} style human-machine collaborative game, Explanation-Assisted GuessWhich (ExAG) using VQA \cite{antol2015vqa} as the underlying task for evaluating the efficacy of explanations.
-An explanation, in this context, is defined as information that sheds light on the reasoning of the VQA agent for predicting a certain answer.
-In this game, the human and a VQA machine must collaborate to retrieve a secret image.
-The machine has access to the secret image while the human doesn't.
-The job of the machine is to help the human identify the image by answering questions.
-Since the VQA machine is noisy in its answer predictions, our hypothesis is that humans will succeed more often in finding the correct image when the machine also explains its reasoning, compared to just answering.
-Practical applications of such a game are image retrieval using free-form queries.
-Finding the correct image in this game means a VQA system could successfully convey the right image in the player's mind by simply answering questions about it. \ajay{This can have a wide variety of applications.
+We conducted two sets of ExAG games and collected user performance as a function of their usage of explanations.
+The first set (i.e., the at-will setting) allowed users to choose the use of explanations at will.
+This set of experiments provided preliminary evidence that human users spontaneously and increasingly prefer explanations even when their usage is penalized in the final score.
+The second set was conducted with a more controlled design to study the efficacy of each mode of explanations using a tighter metric (i.e., the controlled setting).
+We collected subjective ratings of explanation helpfulness perceived by the users before the outcome of the game was revealed (to avoid the influence of game win or loss on the perceived helpfulness).
+We also independently collected subjective ratings of explanation correctness for better understanding of the relationship between explanation efficacy and quality.

+We show evidence that the ExAG game performance correlates to perceived explanation helpfulness and correctness ratings, making ExAG a suitable tool for evaluating explanation efficacy and quality.
+Helpfulness of an explanation is determined from users who rate how helpful they find the explanations while playing the game before knowing the outcome of the game.
+Correctness is determined by asking independent humans how relevant and correct the explanations are for the given image, question and answer.
+Interestingly, we also note that having a few ``correct'' explanations can help performance significantly in game rounds where answers are mostly incorrect.

+Practical applications of our proposed ExAG can include image retrieval using free-form queries.
 For example, assisting disaster personnel, where a rescuer may have to rely on audio answers from a VQA machine because he/she is too busy to look at a video/image feed.
-It can also help medical professionals, where a doctor may use visual explanations to judge the confidence of a certain diagnosis among others.}
+It can also help medical professionals, where a doctor may use visual explanations to judge the confidence of a certain diagnosis among others.